ess-dmsc/nexus-constructor/tests/UITests.md

 Press the 'Add component' button.
 - The "Add component" window should appear.
 - It should contain a selector for component type.
-- It should contain a pair of radio buttons for component geometry, 'Mesh', 'Cylinder' and 'None'.
+- It should contain the following radio buttons for component geometry: 'Mesh', 'Cylinder' and 'None'.
 - It should contain a set of radio buttons for pixel layout, 'Single ID', 'Repeatable grid', 'Face mapped mesh' and 'None'.
 - It should contain a 'Continue' button at the bottom.